quantsingularity/QuantumBallot/security/security_audit_report.md

 ## Conclusion

-The Chainocracy smart contract implementation has several security vulnerabilities that need to be addressed before it can be considered secure for production use.
+The QuantumBallot smart contract implementation has several security vulnerabilities that need to be addressed before it can be considered secure for production use.
 The most critical issues are the lack of access control, incomplete voter verification, and vulnerability to Sybil attacks.

 By implementing the recommended changes, the contract's security posture can be significantly improved, providing a more robust and trustworthy platform for decentralized governance.